Join Us

 Intravenous Immunoglobulin Therapy (IVIg)

 If you are getting lots of infections and your antibodies (infection-fighting proteins in your blood) are low, you may be offered IVIg as an infusion every 7 days or so to help boost your immune system.
 Immunoglobulin can also be offered to some patients as self-administered injections under the skin at home.
-This is usually given every 1 to 2 weeks can also be offered to some patients as self-administered injections to be done at home.
+This is usually given every 1 to 2 weeks.

 Blood transfusion